Silvaman2/untitled-2d-platformer/README.md

 Use melee attack with the D button.(only works when unarmed)

 # Note
 the ice gun has 2 modes.
-One with low damage, high fire rate and a freezing effect, the other with high damage, low fire rate, and a bullet that attaches to walls, making it useful for platform puzzles.
+One with low damage, high fire rate and a freezing effect, the other with high damage, low fire rate, and a bullet that attaches to walls and becomes a platform to step on for a brief period, making it useful for puzzles.